til-ai/til-25/asr/README.md

 }
 ```

-The `"b64"` key of each object in `"instances"` contains a base-64 encoded audio file in the WAV format at a sampling rate of 16 kHz.
+The `"b64"` key of each object in `"instances"` contains a base-64 encoded WAV audio file, single channel, sampled at 16 kHz.
 The audio is English speech to be transcribed.

 The length of the `"instances"` array is indeterminate.